caishenlin/nftmarket_contracts/readme.md

 #### Royalties

-Royalties percentage and receiver is extracted from GhostmarketERC1155.sol and GhostmarketERC721.sol contracts
+Royalties percentage and receiver is extracted from the RoyaltiesRegistry and can be of many forms, GhostMarketRoyalties, RaribleRoyalties, EIP2981, or others.

 #### Fees

 `protocolFee` set currently to 2%